(866) 678-8505

 Are your car's brake pads old?

-The brake lining wear indicator is the most common reason why cars make squealing noises.
+The brake lining wear indicator is the most common reason why cars make squeaking noises.
 This part purposely makes these types of noises to indicate to the driver that the brake linings are too thin and worn.
 At this point, replacing the pads with new ones is better.

 Are you noticing steering wheel vibrations?